-- Class Connect and other online meeting rooms - Virtual classroom sessions
+- Class Connect and other online meeting rooms

+- Virtual classroom sessions

+- Online discussion boards

+- Outings and other in-person events

-- Online discussion boards - Any IQCALA community area
+- Any IQCALA community area

 As a diverse community of learners, students must strive to work together in a setting of civility, tolerance, and respect for each other in an environment that does not distract from the mutual commitment to academic inquiry and reflection.
 To that end, the following code of classroom etiquette has been established.